 Sunshine isn’t the only thing Arizona has going for it.
 For the state’s paralegals, it’s also where careers are born, and opportunities abound.

-Paralegal growth here is largely tied to the state’s economy which, according to Forbes, grew an astounding 54% between 2000 and 2021.
-An interest of the legal field, the right education and credentials, and a go-getter personality that includes equal parts grit and determination are what you’ll need to learn how to become a paralegal in Arizona and open the door to professional opportunities with corporate powerhouses like Phoenix’s Avnet, Tempe U.S. Airways, and Scottdale’s RSC Holdings and well-known regional law firms like Snell & Wilmer, Sacks Tierney, and Sherman & Howard.
-Arizona was the first state in the nation to allow paralegals to work without the supervision of a lawyer in the preparation of legal documents, though they are limited to giving legal information and not legal advice.
+Paralegal growth here is primarily tied to the state’s economy, which, according to Forbes, grew an astounding 54% between 2000 and 2021.
+An interest in the legal field, the proper education and credentials, and a go-getter personality that includes equal parts grit and determination are what you’ll need to become a paralegal in Arizona and open the door to paralegal career opportunities with corporate powerhouses like Phoenix’s Avnet, Tempe U.S. Airways, and Scottsdale’s RSC Holdings, as well as well-known regional law firms like Snell & Wilmer, Sacks Tierney, and Sherman & Howard.

 Arizona Paralegal Education

 As the profession of the paralegal has become more widely accepted, it has become necessary for job candidates to distinguish themselves.
-One way to rise above the competition is to complete coursework in paralegal studies.
+One way to stand out from the competition is to complete coursework in paralegal studies.

-Aspiring paralegals may choose to earn an A.A. or B.A. in paralegal studies or to become a certificated paralegal.
-Once they have completed certification or with sufficient work experience, they may choose to become a certified paralegal.
+Aspiring paralegals may choose to earn an associate or bachelor’s degree in paralegal studies or to complete a paralegal certificate program.
+Once they’ve completed certification or gained sufficient work experience, they may choose to become a certified paralegal.

 Many people interchange “certificated” and “certified.”
-It is important to understand the difference between the two and to clarify with a potential employer which of the two types of paralegal they are hoping to hire.
+It’s essential to understand the difference between the two and to clarify with a potential employer which type of paralegal they’re hoping to hire.

 Certificated paralegals have completed educational coursework in paralegal studies and thereby earned a certificate.
 Some certificate programs may require that the applicant has earned a degree in another subject and offer the certificate as a supplement to previous education.
-For example, if someone has earned a bachelor’s degree in another subject, they may complete a certificate program which offers coursework solely relating to the paralegal profession and without the normal general education requirements.
+For example, suppose someone has earned a bachelor’s degree in another subject.
+In that case, they may complete a certificate program that offers coursework solely related to the paralegal profession, without the usual general education requirements.
 Other programs may offer a stand-alone certificate.
-Since there is such variation in the programs, it is important to research which ones are approved by the American Bar Association (ABA) and which ones are accredited programs.
+Since there’s such variation in programs, it’s important to research which are approved by the American Bar Association (ABA) and which are ABA-approved paralegal programs.

 National certification is offered by the national paralegal associations.
-Its purpose is to increase the professionalism of paralegals by certifying that they have mastered the national requirement of legal information and are competent in their field.
+Its purpose is to increase paralegals’ professionalism by certifying that they’ve met the national legal information requirement and are competent in their field.

 Certified paralegals are those who have passed such an exam and have been issued certification by a national paralegal association.